ChrisVbot/simple-elm-project/README.md

 elm-reactor
 ```

 to use built-in dev server.
+Note: elm-reactor does not seem to work well with README.md.
+As a temp fix, can delete README.md before starting server or
+just ensure you are in examples directory.

 Other options: